- »FACULTY PARTICIPANTS

 Phone: (570) 450-3063

 My research interests are in the field of anatomy and physiology.
 The specific design of body structures to fit their function in mammals, reptiles, and amphibians is fascinating to study.
+I am willing to work with students in any biologically related topic.
+Please come to me with your idea!
+Past student research has involved the negative side effects of over-the-counter drugs, consequences of steroid use in canines, advances of defibrillators, and the effects of pain in humans.

 Past student research has involved the negative side effects of over-the-counter drugs and the consequences of steroid use in canines.